-For people who suffer from Haemophilia, even the slightest bruise could mean they are bleeding internally.
-It can cause unwanted stress and sometimes long hospital stays.
-Thanks to your donations, we’ve been able to provide a specialist machine that enables patients to see what is going on inside their bodies, and helps physiotherapists encourage patients to stay active after spending a lifetime of being told to be careful.
+For people who suffer from Haemophilia, injuries from exercise or activity can cause bleeding into their joints or muscles.
+This can lead to unwanted stress and sometimes long hospital stays.
+Thanks to your donations, we’ve been able to provide a specialist machine that enables patients to see what is going on inside their bodies and helps physiotherapists encourage patients to stay active after spending a lifetime of being told to be careful.

 We spoke to Rosalyn Teweleit, Physiotherapist at Nottingham’s NHS hospitals, to find out the difference this machine is making.

 “In the past, patients who suffer from haemophilia have been told to take it easy, avoid doing any physical activity and exercise.
 This was due to the fact that their blood doesn’t clot and can cause them to bleed internally or externally which can cause major health issues and concerns.
-Thanks to modern medicine, this isn’t always the case.
+Thanks to modern medicine, this is rarely the case.

 As a physiotherapist, I try to get my patients to be as active as possible, but with patients who have been told to be extra careful and avoid activities in which they might get hurt, it’s an incredibly hard transition for them to make.